 However, nearly all articles seem to have missed one of the most important underlying trends to make all the other trends happen.
 It’s the one trend that accelerates progress in AI, blockchain, the IoT, and many other emerging technologies.
 We’re talking about microservices.

 This article will explain what microservices are, why you should pay attention to them, and how Iterate.ai uses microservices in its own products so you can innovate better and faster.

 Microservices represent a way of building software.
 Before companies started using microservices, they built entire apps on a single server or platform.
-The interface, the middleware, the back-end database, and all other parts required for an app or any other type of program were created and stored in one place.
+One place stored the interface, the middleware, the back-end database, and all other parts required for an app or any other type of program.
 This type of app is what we now call a monolithic application.

 Monolithic apps are entirely self-contained and independent from other apps.
 They’re designed without modularity, in the sense that they cannot be divided into smaller modules.
 That’s a problem because it’s much harder to reuse parts of the code in an app without modularity.
 It’s also harder to repair and maintain such an app, as you can’t shut down a piece of an app that isn’t neatly divided into modules.
 You have to take the entire app down.

 Microservices solve many of the problems of monolithic apps because they structure an application into modules – loosely coupled services built around business services.
 These modules are independently deployable, and it makes apps much easier to understand, develop, test, and maintain.

 Microservices are becoming the new normal in software development almost by necessity.
 They’re used by companies such as Spotify, Netflix, and Amazon, and it’s what gives these companies – despite their size – the ability to experiment and deploy new features at such a rapid pace.
 If you’re a competitor running monolithic apps, it’s nigh impossible to keep up.